Ahmedborwin/ChainRunners/README.md

 ## Features to be added

+- [] LocalTestNet Function for Local end-to-end Testing
+- [] Improve Secrets Management Process
 - [] Social Login
 - [] Sponsored Transaction for Athlete Creation
 - [] Deal with Draws
 - [] Deal with Failed API Calls
-- [] Improve Secrets Management Process

 ## Contributing
-If you like this project and would like to contribute on one of the features that we would like to add then fee free to complete a Pull Request.
+If you like this project and would like to contribute to one of the features that we would like to add then feel free to complete a Pull Request.

 ```